Need to Rant About Work?

 Maybe it's your boss micromanaging every detail.
 Maybe it's a coworker who talks over you in meetings.
 Maybe it's the endless emails that never stop coming.
 Maybe it's the feeling that your work doesn't matter, or that you're stuck, or that you're being taken advantage of.

 Whatever it is, you can't say it at work.
 You can't post it on LinkedIn.
 You can't tell your family because they'll worry.
 But you need to get it out.
-You need someone to understand.
 Learn more about work stress venting and why anonymous venting helps with workplace frustration.

 Work stress shows up in so many ways.
 The manager who takes credit for your ideas.
 The client who changes requirements at the last minute.
 The meeting that could have been an email.
 The deadline that's impossible to meet.
 The colleague who never responds to messages but expects instant replies from you.